Stock Splits Definition

 Stock Split 3 for 1

-Stock Split 3 for 1 means that there will three shares now instead of 1 share.
+Stock Split 3 for 1 means that there will be three shares now instead of 1 share.
 For example, if there were 100 shares and the issued price was $10, with the market capitalization of 100 x $10 = $1,000.
 If the company splits for 3 for 1, then the total number of shares will triple to 300 shares.
 The effective share price will be $1000/300 (Market cap/shares) = $3.33 per share.

 3 for 1 Example

 - Cameo Resources Corp has planned a 3 for 1 Stock Split.

-- Post 3 for 1 stock split Cameo will have 55,674,156 shares outstanding.
+- Post 3 for 1 split, Cameo will have 55,674,156 shares outstanding.

 Stock Split 3 for 2

-Stock Split 3 for 2 means that there will three shares for every two shares.
+Stock Split 3 for 2 means that there will be three shares for every two shares.
 For example, if there were 200 shares and the issued price was $20, with the market capitalization of 200 x $20 = $4,000.
 If the company splits for 3 for 2, then the total number of shares will now become 300 shares.
 The effective share price will be 4000/300 (Market cap/shares) = $13.33 per share.

 3 for 2 Example

 - Horizon Bancorp Inc has planned for a 3-for-2 Stock Split.

-- 3 for 2 stock split will increase Horizon’s outstanding shares from approximately 25.6 million shares prior to the split to approximately 38.4 million shares
+- 3 for 2 split will increase Horizon’s outstanding shares from approximately 25.6 million shares prior to the split to approximately 38.4 million shares

 Primarily the splits announced after a long run-up in the share price of the company.
-The main reason is to reduce the share price so that it is affordable for retail investors and thereby increase the investor base.
-This results in a renewal of investor interest of the company which has a positive effect on the share price in the short term.
+The main reason is to reduce the share price so that it is affordable for retail investorsRetail InvestorsA retail investor is a non-professional individual investor who tends to invest a small sum in the equities, bonds, mutual funds, exchange-traded funds, and other baskets of securities.
+They often take the services of online or traditional brokerage firms or advisors for investment decision-making. and thereby increase the investor base.
+This results in a renewal of investor interest of the company, which has a positive effect on the share price in the short term.
 For example, the Yes Bank stock had risen by about 29% since the share splits announced in July 2017 till the actual split in September 2017.

 Significance of Share Splits for Investors

 - Future Earning per share (EPS) may reduce as numbers of shares are increasing.
-However, for existing investor, there may not be any impact as his existing numbers of shares are also increasing.
+However, for the existing investor, there may not be any impact as his existing numbers of shares are also increasing.